nf-core/rnavar/docs/output.md

 ## Introduction

-This document describes the output produced by the pipeline based on public data.
+This document describes the output produced by the pipeline based on a public dataset.

 The directories listed below are created in the `results/` directory after the pipeline has finished.
 All paths are relative to the top-level results directory.